miaoski/raspi-senseair/README.md

 - CO2 in ppm

 We decided to use the following configuration,
-- G3 PM 2.5 sensor (sold in Taobao)
+- G3 PM 2.5 sensor (sold in Taobao, can be replaced by A4 or G5)
 - SHT31 I2C sensor (precise temperature + humidity)
 - SenseAir S8 (CO2)
 - Nokia 5110 LCD as indicator and debugger